material-motion/material-motion/specifications/runtime.md

 1. Create a Runtime.
 1. Create Intentions.
-1. Create a Transaction and commit it.
+1. Create a Transaction and commit it to the Runtime.
 1. The Runtime creates necessary Actors.
 1. The Actors execute their Intentions.